 Dolphins are among the most complex and intelligent species on the planet.
-They are self-aware and have the ability to recognize themselves in a mirror and notice changes in their appearance.
+They are self-aware and can recognize themselves in a mirror and notice changes in their appearance.
 And just like us, they have deep social and emotional bonds with their pod members.
 Studies have also shown that dolphins have personalized whistles for members in the pod, similar to how humans give each other names.

 Unfortunately, due to their impressive learning abilities, dolphins are often exploited by humans for use in entertainment at aquariums, marine parks like SeaWorld, Miami Seaquarium, Marineland of Canada, and Loro Parque.
 While the award-winning 2013 documentary Blackfish shattered the wholesome image of marine parks being fun, family-friendly destinations, swim-with-dolphin tourist attractions are still on the rise.

 As with any attraction where animals are used to turn a profit, swim-with-dolphins attractions have a dark side.
 Swim-with-the-dolphins programs (SWTD) can be found nearly everywhere around the world.
-From SeaWorld to resorts in the Carribean, these programs are boasted as once in a lifetime opportunity where you can have a one-on-one encounter with dolphins.
+From SeaWorld to resorts in the Caribbean, these programs are boasted as once-in-a-lifetime opportunities where you can have a one-on-one encounter with dolphins.

 Captive Swim With Dolphin Programs

 Although these tourist attractions slightly vary from one to the next, the fate of these incredible animals is the same.
 These dolphins are either born in cramped tanks in captivity or brutally kidnapped from the wild, like in the infamous bloodbath known as the Taiji dolphin hunt in Japan.
 These greed-fueled hunts are violent and deadly for many dolphins, and those who survive are often captured, separated from their tight-knit family pod, and sold to aquariums, marine parks such as SeaWorld, zoos, and other facilities all around the world.